amecib/Dice_game_in_bash/README.md

 ## Author
 This project was developed by Amecib as part of a university semester project at Paris Dauphine–PSL University.
 If you wish to credit this work, feel free to message me for my full real name.

+---
+**Please note:** While this documentation is in English, the game's interface, menus, and terminal messages are entirely in French.

+---

+## Disclaimer
+**Please note:** This is an independent student project developed for academic purposes.
+It is not officially affiliated with, endorsed by, or maintained by Paris Dauphine–PSL University.
+The university bears no responsibility for the code, data handling, or any potential issues arising from the use of this software.